On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Symmetry Constraints

 \else

-\fi The wildcard operator $\lozenge$ only acts on spatial coordinates and can be either the identity operator $\hat{e}$ for conventional HF or the complex conjugation operator $\star$ for holomorphic HF\cite{article:Hiscock2014,article:Burton2016}.
-If we now introduce a spin--spatial direct-product basis,
+\fi where $\hat{h}$ is the one-electron core Hamiltonian operator, $\gls*{bas:spinorbcc}$ the typically complex-conjugated spin-orbital, and $\gls*{op:perm}_{(mn)}$ the permutation operator corresponding to the transposition $(mn)$ of electron labels.
+We also use the wildcard operator $\gls*{op:wildcard}$ as a generic placeholder which can be either the identity for conventional \gls*{acr:hf} or the conjugation $*$ for holomorphic \gls*{acr:hf} (to be defined in Equation~\ref{eq:chiconj}).
+If we now introduce a covariant\cite{article:Head-Gordon1998} spin--spatial direct-product basis,